 This symptom is a serious one.
 Of course there may be other reasons like hemorrhoids or a tear in the anus, but it may also be from a very large polyp or even possibly from cancer.
-You should see Colorectal Surgery Associates immediately to accurately diagnose the cause of any rectal bleeding.
+You should see Colorectal Surgical Associates immediately to accurately diagnose the cause of any rectal bleeding.

 Additional Risk Factors of Concern